 The majority of the audience for this blog and for my podcast appears to be young leaders under 40.
 The current small group my wife and I lead consists entirely of people between 25-35 (other than us).
 And the conversation is effortless, stimulating and enjoyable.

-One reason many older leaders don’t like younger leaders is because they don’t truly know any young leader.
+One reason many older leaders don’t like younger leaders is that they don’t truly know any young leader.

 Hang out with them.
 Get to know them.
 Do life with them.